collective/collective.geo.file/README.rst

 or 'application/gpx+xml' (i.e. with the extension
 `*.gpx`) the map view will be applied by default.

-KML, KMZ and GPX files are displayed in the `KML Openlayers View' of collections and Folders
+KML, KMZ and GPX files are displayed in the `KML Openlayers View` of collections and Folders